Color Management Group Color Management Boot Camp (Online)

 In this online PRINTING United Alliance Color Management Boot Camp sponsored by the Color Management Group, you will learn from PRINTING United Alliance certified instructors about color theory and principles, goals of color management, device calibration, time-tested procedures, newest print standards, spot colors, and print verification.

-This is an online boot camp and will be conducted from 2:00 - 4:30 EDT each day for the first week -- check with Ben Starr for details.
+This is an online boot camp and will be conducted from 2:00 - 4:30 EDT each day -- check with Ben Starr for details.

 Take control of your color with this hands-on workshop.
 If you are: